mitreid-connect/trust-framework/TrustFramework.md

 Glossary

-•	Derived Federated Credential: A credential derived from a Primary Credential identifying the User of a Primary Credential for purpose of federated login to a Relying Party system.
+- **Derived Federated Credential:** A credential derived from a Primary Credential identifying the User of a Primary Credential for purpose of federated login to a Relying Party system.
-•	Identity Provider: An Identity Provider is the role of a Party responsible for issuing Primary Credentials and/or Derived Federated Identity Credentials for Users.
+- **Identity Provider:** An Identity Provider is the role of a Party responsible for issuing Primary Credentials and/or Derived Federated Identity Credentials for Users.
-•	MITRE External Identity Federation: The MITREid Identity Provider and MITRE Relying Party sites as well as both Identity Providers and Relying Parties that are external to MITRE and issue or accept Derived Federated Credentials used or accepted by MITRE.
+- **MITRE External Identity Federation:** The MITREid Identity Provider and MITRE Relying Party sites as well as both Identity Providers and Relying Parties that are external to MITRE and issue or accept Derived Federated Credentials used or accepted by MITRE.
-•	MITREid: MITREid is the MITRE Party conducting the role of Identity Provider responsible for issuing OpenID 2.0 and/or OpenID Connect Derived Federated Credentials for Users who are MITRE personnel, in accordance with the User Authority for MITRE.
+- **MITREid:** MITREid is the MITRE Party conducting the role of Identity Provider responsible for issuing OpenID 2.0 and/or OpenID Connect Derived Federated Credentials for Users who are MITRE personnel, in accordance with the User Authority for MITRE.
-•	Onboard: A process by which a Party joins a Federation and becomes bound by that Federation’s system rules and/or Trust Framework, if applicable.
+- **Onboard:** A process by which a Party joins a Federation and becomes bound by that Federation’s system rules and/or Trust Framework, if applicable.
-•	Party: A legal entity that conducts a Role in accord with these Trust Framework System Rules.
+- **Party:** A legal entity that conducts a Role in accord with these Trust Framework System Rules.
-•	Primary Credential: Digital information issued by a User Authority to a User that authoritatively binds identity attributes about that User to a means of authentication possessed and controlled by that User.
+- **Primary Credential:** Digital information issued by a User Authority to a User that authoritatively binds identity attributes about that User to a means of authentication possessed and controlled by that User.
-Relying Party: A Relying Party is the role of a Party who is a service provider that accepts or has accepted a Credential issued by an Identity Provider for the purpose of authenticating a User.
+- **Relying Party:** A Relying Party is the role of a Party who is a service provider that accepts or has accepted a Credential issued by an Identity Provider for the purpose of authenticating a User.
-•	System Operator: The System Operator is the role of a Party responsible for implementing and administering an Identity Federation.
+- **System Operator:** The System Operator is the role of a Party responsible for implementing and administering an Identity Federation.
-•	User: A User is a Party that is a single human being who authenticates to any system covered by this Trust Framework, either using a Primary or Derived Federated Credential.
+- **User:** A User is a Party that is a single human being who authenticates to any system covered by this Trust Framework, either using a Primary or Derived Federated Credential.
-•	User Authority: A User Authority is the role of a Party responsible for the issuance of Primary Credentials to Users.
+- **User Authority:** A User Authority is the role of a Party responsible for the issuance of Primary Credentials to Users.

 ## APPENDIX 2: LINKS TO REFERENCED TECHNICAL STANDARDS, SPECIFICATION AND PROTOCOLS